Advice

 Buying together

-You can buy a property with your children - pooling funds in this way could help secure a bigger bond or better property and is certainly a more cost-effective way for first-time homebuyers to get onto the property ladder, says Carl Coetzee, CEO of SA's largest bond originator, BetterBond.
+You can buy a property with your children – pooling funds in this way could help secure a bigger bond or better property.
+It is also a more cost-effective way for first-time homebuyers to get onto the property ladder.

 The co-ownership agreement should entail who will live in the property; who will pay or contribute towards deposits and initial payments for the property; how ownership will be shared (it is automatically equal if not stated otherwise); who will be allowed to draw funds from the bond; what will happen in the event of the death or incapacitation of one of the co-owners; what will happen if one or more parties in the contract wishes to part ways or sell the property; how profits or losses on the property will be split; and anything else that might result in potential disputes.

 That said, this type of contract is a private agreement between co-owners and does not impose rules on third parties.
 As far as banks are concerned, for example, you are still equally liable for repayments on the loan.
 So, if you default on payments, the bank can recover the full amount from any or all co-owners.
-It would be prudent for each co-owner to take out life assurance geared to cover the outstanding bond should that co-owner pass away.
+It would be prudent for each co-owner to take out life insurance geared to cover the outstanding bond if that co-owner passes away.

 Raising funds for your share